 We have 3 options here:

-- If we think "Cockney and Geordie" will be fairly familiar to our [your language] readers, we can keep them as they are.
+- If we think 'Cockney and Geordie' will be fairly familiar to our readers, we can keep them as they are.

-Since only 5 pupils per school can take part in the competition, schools may opt to hold their own pre-selection tests.
-Others, on the other hand, pick one pupil for each foreign language taught in the school.
+Since only 5 students per school can take part in the competition, schools may opt to hold their own pre-selection tests.
+Others decide to pick one student for each foreign language taught in the school.

 Some handy hints

-Good writing is paramount — so it could be useful for the teachers of the target language to work together with the foreign language teachers to prepare pupils for the contest.
+Good writing is paramount — so it could be useful for the teachers of the mother tongue to work together with the foreign language teachers to prepare students for the contest.

-Don't forget that students of Latin and/or ancient Greek may be able to transfer their translation skills to modern languages!
+Don’t forget that students of Latin and ancient Greek may be able to transfer their translation skills to modern languages!